keyarebello-jpg/context-aware-contract-review/README.md

 # Contract Compliance Graph

-> Built as a prototype for Legal Engineer roles to demonstrate contract-aware, context-driven compliance systems.
+> Built as a prototype to demonstrate contract-aware, context-driven compliance systems.

 > A rule-based compliance analysis system that reads a contract, maps it against company context and regulatory obligations, and surfaces gaps before they become liabilities.